-The SEO Toolbar is useful to have installed on your browser, so that you can get a sense of marketing data as your browse the Internet.
+The SEO Toolbar is useful to have installed on your browser so that you can get a sense of marketing data as you browse the Internet.
 It’s a great way to get immersed in SEO/Social data and develop an intuitive sense of what matters on a webpage.

 The SEO Toolbar also has a SERP overlay function that will pull data and overlay it on your Google Search Results Page.